tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 According to ["A primer of affect psychology"][primer_affect_psychology]: quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.

 Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**, both of them negative.
 It worth to note that the higher distress CNS activity the easier is switch to anger.
-We could interpret this like: the longer person is in distress state the easier he/she could be switched to anger state.
+We could interpret this as following: the longer the person is in distress state the easier he/she could be switched to anger state.

 Decrease of CNS activity is considered as relief and triggers **enjoyment/joy**.